markraub/EBS/README.md

 ## Planned Features
 * IPv6 searching
-* Move from a text document to a XML document or something of a similar nature
+* Move from a text document to a SQLite database file
 * Hostname searching
 * Flask front end to display the result database
 * Email the given email once the tolerance level is hit